nikita1024/nikita1024.github.io/fluid-democracy.md

 # How does Fluid Democracy work?

 - Like in direct democracy, you can vote on any issue directly.
 - Unlike direct democracy, if you don't vote directly, your vote is not wasted.
-Instead, it is delegated to other voter**s** who have voted in your best interest in the past.
+Instead, it is delegated to other voters who have voted in your best interest in the past.

 You tell the system which of the past decisions you liked and didn't like.

 A voting issue has two or more options.
 You can 'like' or 'dislike' any option of past votes.
 When you like an option, everyone who voted for it gets one share of your vote.
 When you dislike an option, those who voted for it lose a share of your vote.
 As a result, the balance of your vote shares that everyone holds reflects how well their past votes aligned with your preferences.

-Here is what happens the next time there is a vote where you delegate your vote.
-The system sums up the balances of people who voted for each option, and the option with the most shares is declared as your vote.
-Note: people with a negative balance are counted as 0.
+The next time there is a vote where you delegate your vote, here is what happens:
+- The system sums up the balances of people who voted for each option.
+People with a negative balance are counted as 0 balance.
+- The option with the most shares is declared as your vote.

 For example, consider that your vote is delegated to Alice, Bob, and Carol who hold 6, 3, and 2 shares of your vote, respectively.
 If Alice votes in favor of proposal *P* and Bob and Carol vote against it, then your vote will be counted as "for" because 6 > 3 + 2.